TeaAlc/ai_experiments/02_llm_tts_storyteller/system_prompt.md

 <HIDDEN>
 ToDo (next scene):
 - Open with sensory hook: sand like powdered bone; wind tasting of tin.
-- Give each character a 1–2 line beat that shows goal/frustration.
+- Give each character a 1-2 line beat that shows goal/frustration.
-- End on a question raised by the sigil’s glow without answering it.
+- End on a question raised by the sigil's glow without answering it.
 </HIDDEN>

 <HIDDEN>